 10 Tukang Innovation Drive in Singapore could be headed for the REIT portfolio (Image: Google)

-UIB, a JV between Macquarie Asset Management portfolio company Unified Industrial and Boustead Singapore, is sponsoring a proposed listing of Singapore logistics and industrial real estate assets as a trust on the SGX, according to a filing on Tuesday.
+UIB, a Macquarie Asset Management controlled company co-invested by Unified Industrial and Boustead Singapore, is sponsoring a proposed listing of Singapore logistics and industrial real estate assets as a trust on the SGX, according to a filing on Tuesday.

 The REIT would hold Boustead Singapore’s stakes in the industrial properties, as well as other assets, Boustead said in the filing on behalf of UIB.
-Unified and Boustead established the UIB joint venture in March with the potential for a REIT listing having been first announced to the exchange on 12 June.
+Unified and Boustead established UIB in March with Macquarie owning the majority of the new comany.
+The potential for a REIT listing was first announced to the exchange on 12 June.

 UIB is proposing the REIT just one week after Reuters reported that the property investment unit of Chinese e-commerce giant JD.com is teaming up with Partners Group and a unit of Rava Partners in an effort to list a separate industrial real estate trust on the Singapore exchange.
 Centurion Holdings is expected to launch a Singapore REIT IPO this month.